Take Off Your Pants and Jacket: Touring

 The Take Off Your Pants and Jacket supporting tour began in April 2001 in Australia and New Zealand.
+Afterwards, the band played two weeks of club shows at small venues across America in an effort to decrease ticket prices and get back to their roots.
 The band returned to the US to promote their new record on the Late Show with David Letterman in June 2001.
-Afterwards, the band set out on the 2001 Honda Civic Tour, for which the trio designed a Honda Civic to promote the company.
+Afterwards, the band set out on the 2001 Honda Civic Tour with No Motiv, Sum 41, the Ataris, and Bodyjar, for which the trio designed a Honda Civic to promote the company.
 The band again received criticism for "selling out", but the band argued by way of mitigation that their tickets were consistently offered at lower prices than those of other groups of their stature, and by accepting corporate links they could continue to give fans a good deal.
-In December 2001, the trio played at a series of radio-sponsored holiday concerts, and also appeared as presenters at the 2001 Billboard Music Awards in Las Vegas.
+Likewise, the band partnered with Ticketmaster, setting up a special website where fans could purchase pre-sale tickets for each show.